 - IsAuthenticatedFWSA: Type: BOOLEAN.
 This flag, when set, indicates that the SA is an authFW mode SA. - ImpersonationHandle: Type: DWORD.
 A handle to the impersonated identity associated with the selector of each SAD entry.
-See [RFC4301] section 4.4.1.1. - The NAT traversal state in the MM SA is propagated from the MM SA to all SAD entries established using that MM SA.
+See [RFC4301] section 4.4.1.1. - The NAT traversal state in the MM SA is propagated from the MM SA to all SAD entries established using that MM SA. - KeyDictationWtLocal: Type: DWORD Set if the local end wants to dictate Quick Mode keys to peer. - KeyDictationWtRemote: Type: DWORD Set if, during negotiation, it is discovered that the peer end wants to dictate Quick Mode keys to peer. - LocalEndWantsToDictateKey: Type: BOOLEAN Set if, during negotiation, it is discovered that the local end wants to dictate the key.
+The KeyDictationWtLocal value is valid only when this is set. - KeyDictationLocalWinner: Type: BOOLEAN Set if, during negotiation, it is discovered that the local end has a higher Key Dictation Weight. - KeyDictationRemoteWinner: Type: BOOLEAN Set if, during negotiation, it is discovered that the remote end has a higher Key Dictation Weight.

-The following timers are used by the Authenticated Internet Protocol:<11>
+The following timers are used by the Authenticated Internet Protocol: <13>